On the component group of the algebraic monodromy group of a $K3$ surface

 \section{Abstract}

 We provide a lower bound for the number of components of the algebraic monodromy group in the situation of a $K3$~surface over a number field~$k$.
-In~the CM case, this bound is conjecturally sharp, which is proved in the cases of CM by an imaginary quadratic field and, for $k=\bbQ$, of CM by a cyclic field.
-As an application, we show that, in the case of CM by $\smash{\bbQ(\sqrt{-\delta})}$, the jump character is given by either $\smash{(\frac{-\delta}.)}$ or $1$, the case distinction only depending on the geometric Picard rank.
-The cyclic case is similar.
+In~the CM case, our bound is sharp.
+As an application, we describe, in the case of CM, the jump character \cite[Definition~2.4.6]{CEJ} entirely in terms of the endomorphism field and the geometric Picard rank.